Langholm: Bus

-The X95 cross-border bus service (which is operated by Borders Buses) runs through Langholm, the service largely follows the route of the A7 road between Edinburgh and Carlisle via Hawick + Galashiels in the Scottish Borders.
+The X95 cross-border bus service (which is operated by Borders Buses) runs through Langholm, largely following the route of the A7 road between Edinburgh and Carlisle via Hawick + Galashiels in the Scottish Borders.

 Rail

 Langholm railway station opened in April 1864, but closed 100 years later.
-The last regular passenger train was on 13 June 1964, although a special ran in March 1967; complete with restaurant car; the freight service continued until September 1967.
+The last regular passenger train was on 13 June 1964, although a special ran in March 1967, complete with restaurant car.
+The freight service continued until September 1967.